 Subsequent to initial recognition, investment property is stated at fair value.
-Gains or losses arising from changes in the fair values are included in the income statement in the period in which they arise under IAS 40 Investment Property.
+Gains or losses arising from changes in the fair values are included in the statement of comprehensive income in the period in which they arise under IAS 40 Investment Property.